septum-sacrament-consult-wow/meta-abaco-distro/README.md

     sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib  build-essential chrpath socat libsdl1.2-dev xterm

-Setup your host build environmnet as per the instructions on the [Yocto Project Quickstart](https://www.yoctoproject.org/docs/1.8/yocto-project-qs/yocto-project-qs.html) page.
+Setup your host build environment as per the instructions on the [Yocto Project Quickstart](https://www.yoctoproject.org/docs/1.8/yocto-project-qs/yocto-project-qs.html) page.

 Provides Google Repo manifest files to help with easy cloning of git repositories along with a set of helper scripts to aid building for Abaco platforms.

+Note: Throughout this document the examples refer to the SBC314.
+For other BSPs, the equivalent board name should be provided e.g. PPC11A/ppc11a.

 ### Usage